artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 **Option 2**

-Click Review in parentheses next to the micro-service to view the normalization results in a directory structure in a new browser tab:
+Click Review in parentheses next to the microservice to view the normalization results in a directory structure in a new browser tab:

 .. figure:: images/RvrNorm-10.*